freemin7/lucipy/docs/simulation.rst

 Circuit simulation
 ==================

-Lucipy ships two approaches to simulate a circuit configuration which both solve circuit as a first order differential equation system using idealized math elements.
+Lucipy comes with two approaches to simulate a circuit configuration which both solve circuit as a first order differential equation system using idealized math elements.